Building the first digital life form. Open source.

 All the code, data and models produced as part of the OpenWorm project are open-source under the MIT licence.

 All the code produced as part of the OpenWorm project is on GitHub under MIT licence.
 Different sub-projects are hosted in different repositories.

 The tasks we are currently working on are tracked on GitHub under different Milestones.

-Our core team meets every two weeks in public Google Hangouts streamed via YouTube.
+Our core team meets monthly in public Google Hangouts streamed via YouTube.
 You are welcome to join us!